nimaltd/Nimaltd/README.md

 # Hi there 👋
-## I am Nima Askari from Rasht/Iran and now living in Graz/Austria.
+## I am Nima Askari.
 I am an Electronic Engineer.
 I want to share with you all the libraries I have written. please support me on the youtube, instagram, and if you want donate me. thanks.
 - 📫 How to reach me:
 https://youtube.com/@nimaltd
 https://instagram.com/github.nimaltd